 This and Godwin’s other evocative images appeal to me because her communal feeling for the landscape comes through so strongly.
 She hadn’t planned this particular shot.
 She wasn’t looking for it.
 A passing moment of nature suddenly happened, and Godwin was there and prepared.

 In order to speed my own photographic journey, several years ago I began researching the origins of landscape art and image making.
 This blog is a result of that ongoing effort.
-It gives me a chance to ponder the question: why does nature inspire so much meaning and awe in us?
-Over the coming months I’ll share with you the work of landscape painters and photographers — and writings — that are helping me explore that question.
+It gives me a chance to ask the question: why does nature inspire so much meaning and awe in us?
+Over the coming year I’ll share with you the work of landscape painters and photographers — and writings — that inspire me and are helping me further develop my expressive style.

 Photo: P. Jessup, photographer, Peter Steele Viewing the Sunset on Lobster Lake, Maine (1964)

 Photo: Unknown photographer, Phil Jessup Paddling on the Allagash River, Maine (1964)

 Photo: Fay Godwin, White Cloud Near Bilsington, Kent (1981) ©The British Museum

 Edward O. Wilson, Biophilia, Harvard University Press, Cambridge (1984)

 Roger S. Uhlrich, Biophilia, Biophobia, and Natural Landscapes in Stephen R. Kellert and Edward O. Wilson, editors, The Biophilia Hypothesis, Island Press, Washington D.C.
 (1993)